Politics

 Share

 However, the elections were marred by challenges that impacted voter turnout.
-Despite the addition of over 9 million voters to the register before 2023, only 27% of registered voters cast their ballots, marking a record low.
-Factors such as electoral , intimidation, and logistical issues like the late arrival of voting materials contributed to this decline. (chathamhouse.org)
+Despite the addition of over 9 million new voters to the register before 2023, only 27% of registered voters cast their ballots, marking a record low.
+Factors such as electoral violence, intimidation, and logistical issues like the late arrival of voting materials contributed to this decline. (chathamhouse.org)

 In response to these challenges, political parties and stakeholders have intensified efforts to address voter apathy.
 Initiatives aimed at voter education, enhancing electoral transparency, and fostering trust in the electoral process are being prioritized.
 The goal is to rebuild confidence among the electorate and encourage active participation in future elections. (guardian.ng)